The Application Process

 The Health Professions Advisory Committee meets 5-6 times between March and July to evaluate 4-6 candidates per meeting.
 In advance of each meeting, members of HPAC review candidate materials and, using a rating rubric, evaluate candidate's readiness and suitability for medical/dental school to form a tentative rating.
 Materials include all of the above except for MCAT scores plus notes from your Interview for Committee Letter with the Health Professions Advisor, Leslie Bell.
 Criteria on the rating rubric for medical school include:

-At the meeting, the committee will briefly discuss each candidate, identifying highlights, key experiences, etc. and will vote how strongly to recommend the candidate as follows:
+At the meeting, the committee will briefly discuss each candidate, identifying highlights and key experiences, and will provide a rating of either minimal, moderate, substantial, or exceptional for each of the above categories.
+The HPAC also assesses the extent to which candidates have demonstrated the Core Competencies for Entering Medical Students.
+Finally, committee members vote on how strongly to recommend the candidate, as follows:

 “Recommended with enthusiasm” (about 10-20% of candidates)